mattbdean/JRAW/README.md

 }
 ```

+## Documentation

-The full documentation is available [here](https://mattbdean.gitbooks.io/jraw), but here's a sneak peek:
+The full documentation is available [on GitBooks](https://mattbdean.gitbooks.io/jraw), but here's a sneak peek:

 ```java
 // Assuming we have a 'script' reddit app